GenericMappingTools/pygmt/doc/maintenance.md

 7. Edit the list of people who contributed to the release, linking to their GitHub accounts.
 Sort their names by the number of commits made since the last release (e.g., use `git shortlog HEAD...v0.4.0 -sne`).
-8. Update `README.rst` with new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPy versions.
+8. Update `doc/compatibility.rst` with new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPy versions.
 Follow
    [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html#detailed-description)